alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Repetition does not become true because many people repeat it.

+Repetition does not become collective property because many people repeat it.

 Widespread repetition may increase the need for source-line preservation.

 ## Repetition and Collective / ALL Invocation